-Our libraries embrace technology to improve the customer's access to information through initiatives such as providing internet access, e-books and self-service checkouts.
+Positive about the future Our libraries embrace technology to improve the customer's access to information through initiatives such as providing internet access, e-books and self-service checkouts.

-Our libraries are key community facilities providing equitable access to life-long learning as well as fulfilling leisure and recreational needs.
+Proud to be local Our libraries are key community facilities providing equitable access to life-long learning as well as fulfilling leisure and recreational needs.